benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 ## A Brief History

 I'm not going to bore you with the details, but the short of it is this - GitHub was an independent product that was not owned by Microsoft long ago (in technology years).
-Skipping over the on-premise wars before SaaS products started really taking off, Microsoft developed Azure DevOps (once known as Team Foundation Server or _TFS_) as a competing cloud product, not just GitHub but also similar developer toolchain products like BitBucket, GitLab, etc..
+Skipping over the on-premise wars before SaaS products started really taking off, Microsoft developed Azure DevOps (once known as Team Foundation Server or _TFS_) as a competing cloud product, not just GitHub but also similar developer toolchain products like BitBucket, GitLab, among others.
 Continuous, automated building and deployment was exploding in popularity and the market demanded tools to accommodate the growing complexity and interconnectivity of systems.

 As Microsoft was (IMO) pretty late to the game with their cloud offering, a lot of developers were already using GitHub to share their software.
 The open source software movement was exponentially growing and tools like GitHub were making it easier than ever to share & collaborate on common problems with code as solutions.